-A loved one finally getting sober can be an exciting time for a family that has watched them struggle again and again trying to put their life together.
+A loved one finally getting sober can be an exciting time for a family that has watched them struggle again and again trying to put their life together in early recovery.
 So much so, that parents can be more eager than their children at times, for everything to get ‘back to normal’.

 Drugs Aren’t The Problem